TitasNandi/cQARank/src/main/java/doc/Features.md

 * Normalized Levenshtein distance
 * Longest Common Subsequence

-**2. Dialogue and MetaData Features**
+**2. Dialogue Identification Features**

-This set of features finds dialogue chains among users, and computes various metadata features like
+This set of features finds explicit dialogue chains among users by
-* Position of comment in the thread
-* if a comment by the asker is an acknowledgement
+* Repeated comments by the same user
-* number of words and characters in the comment and more
+* If a user mentions another in the comment

 **3. Meta Data Features**